Imperial-Opentrons-Users/MRes_2023_Protocols/Team_1/ReadMe.md

-# Automating the Sample Preparation and PCR-Genotyping of Mosquito Larvae
+# Automating Sample Preparation and PCR-Genotyping of Mosquito Larvae

 ### Overview and pre-automation preparation
 We have attempted to automate two key parts of a laborious mosquito genotyping protocol; larvae sample preparation, and multiplexed PCR.